ebagdasa/ebagdasa.github.io/about.md

 permalink: /about/
 ---

-ebagdasa ≈ cs.cornell.edu
+eugene ≈ cs.cornell.edu

 My name is Eugene (in Russian: "Женя") Bagdasaryan.
-I am a 1st year PhD student at Cornell University.
+I am a 2nd year PhD student at Cornell University.

 Before I had been working for Cisco in Boston, MA and Moscow, Russia and studied at Bauman Moscow State Technical University.